deriksson/dsv/README.markdown

 `(read-csv "apple,fruit\nmonkey,animal")`

-Use duckstreams to read a CSV file like this:
+Use duck-streams to read a CSV file like this:

 `(use 'clojure.contrib.duck-streams)
 (read-csv (slurp* "/tmp/stats.csv"))`